fcbjimmy/mypage/README.md

 Technologies used:

-Javascript HTML CSS Modules React Sass
+JavaScript HTML CSS Modules React Sass

 ## Run in the local